ariannedee/python-under-the-hood/README.md

 2. Click "Download ZIP"
 3. Unzip it and move the **python-under-the-hood-main** folder to a convenient location

-### 5. At the beginning of class, download the resources
+### 4. At the beginning of class, download the resources
 When you have signed in to the class, the **Resources** widget will have PDFs for the slides.

 ## FAQs

-### Can I use a different code editor besides PyCharm?

-Any IDE will work, but there will be demos showing some of PyCharm's features.

 ### PyCharm can't find Python 3